Updated on December 13, 2024

 1. Local Anesthesia

 Local anesthesia is the most common type that begins working in less than 10 minutes.
-It is applied topically or injected into a specific location in your mouth.
+They come in gel, cream, liquid, ointment, spray, patch, and injectable forms.

 Woman receiving dental local anesthesia or sedation in dentist office